awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

 The AWS account that creates a resource owns that resource\.
 For example, if you create an IAM user in your AWS account and grant the user permission to create a bucket, the user can create a bucket\.
 But the user does not own the bucket; the AWS account to which the user belongs owns the bucket\.
 The user will need additional permission from the resource owner to perform any other bucket operations\.
 For more information about managing permissions for your Amazon S3 resources, see [Identity and Access Management in Amazon S3](s3-access-control.md)\.

+## Managing Public Access to Buckets<a name="block-public-access-intro"></a>

+Public access is granted to buckets and objects through access control lists \(ACLs\), bucket policies, or both\.
+To help you manage public access to Amazon S3 resources, Amazon S3 provides *block public access* settings\.
+Amazon S3 block public access settings can override ACLs and bucket policies so that you can enforce uniform limits on public access to these resources\.
+You can apply block public access settings to individual buckets or to all buckets in your account\.

+To help ensure that all of your Amazon S3 buckets and objects have their public access blocked, we recommend that you turn on all four settings for block public access for your account\.
+These settings block public access for all current and future buckets\.

+Before applying these settings, verify that your applications will work correctly without public access\.
+If you require some level of public access to your buckets or objects, for example to host a static website as described at [Hosting a Static Website on Amazon S3](WebsiteHosting.md), you can customize the individual settings to suit your storage use cases\.
+For more information, see [Using Amazon S3 Block Public Access](access-control-block-public-access.md)\.

 ## Accessing a Bucket<a name="access-bucket-intro"></a>

 You can access your bucket using the Amazon S3 console\.
 Using the console UI, you can perform almost all bucket operations without having to write any code\.